Applied Behavior Analysis

 Laura Casey received her doctoral training from Mississippi State University.
 Following coursework, she completed a dual internship in behavior analysis at May South, inc. a subsidiary of the May Institute affiliated with Hughes Spaulding Children's healthcare in Atlanta and the Marcus Autism Institute, an affiliate of Emory University.
-Prior to joining the University of Memphis's ABA program she was a visiting Assistant Professor in the psychology department.
+Prior to joining the University of Memphis's ABA program, she was a visiting Assistant Professor in the psychology department.
 She has also worked as a behavior consultant in Georgia public schools, a behavior specialist in Mississippi public schools, and a children's behavior therapist for a community counseling agency in Mississippi.
-She has recently been accepted for publication in Education and Training for Autism and Developmental Disabilities, the Journal of Applied Behavior Analysis, and Beyond Behavior.
-She has published in The Encyclopedia of School psychology, ACA encyclopedia, Phi Delta Kappan, Journal of Vocational Rehabilitation, Children & Schools, and The Family journal.
-Her research interests include assessment and early intervention for academic difficulties specifically written expression, effective assessment and intervention for children diagnosed with Autism, ADHD, working with parents and families of exceptional children, and merging applied behavior analysis with other disciplines.
-She is on the board directors of the Autism Society of the Midsouth.
-She has been a BCBA since 2008.
+She has published many peer-reviewed articles in top outlets including: Education and Training for Autism and Developmental Disabilities, the Journal of Applied Behavior Analysis, Research in Autism Spectrum Disorders, Computers in Human Behavior, and Beyond Behavior.
+Her research interests include assessment and early intervention for children diagnosed with Autism, working with parents and families of exceptional children, and merging applied behavior analysis with other disciplines, specifically athletics.
+She is also a licensed professional counselor and a nationally certified school psychologist.

 Dr. James Nicholson Meindl, BCBA

 James Meindl is an associate professor of applied behavior analysis and special education at the University of Memphis.
 He received his M.A. from Penn State – Harrisburg, and his Ph.D. in Applied Behavior Analysis and Special Education from The Ohio State University.
 He has worked as a behavior analyst in both home and school settings on areas ranging from developing academic programming, to teaching independent living skills, to focusing on problem behavior—primarily self-injury and aggression.
 In addition to his clinical work, he has written several book chapters as well as published in a variety of peer-reviewed journals on a broad range of topics in behavior analysis ranging from clinical intervention to conceptual analysis of behavioral phenomena.
 His research interests include choice and preference, interventions on problem behavior, and delayed consequences.
-In 2016 he was elected at President of the Tennessee Association for Behavior Analysis.
+He is a past-president of the Tennessee Association for Behavior Analysis.